EVMotorMagnets logoEV Motor Magnets

 IDSourceKey dataDecision useDate / scope

-R1Emetor glossary: slots per pole per phaseDefines q = S / (P × m) and clarifies fractional-slot concentrated winding context.Used for slot-pole risk window and checker q-value interpretation.Accessed April 17, 2026
+R1Emetor glossary: slots per pole per phaseDefines q = S / (P × m) and clarifies fractional-slot concentrated winding context.Used for q-value definition in this checker; treated as a secondary explainer, not a formal standard.Accessed April 17, 2026

-R2Microchip dsPIC docs, six-step commutation sectionSix-step operation advances in 6 sectors per electrical cycle (60 electrical degrees each).Used for cadence model and control-mode guidance at high electrical frequency.Accessed April 17, 2026
+R2Microchip BLDC six-step documentationSix-step uses 6 sectors per electrical cycle, 60 electrical degrees each, and Np electrical cycles per one mechanical revolution.Used for cadence model and control-mode guidance at high electrical frequency.Accessed April 17, 2026

-R4NASA/TM-20230010737 electric machine winding guidanceRound-conductor slot fill is commonly around 35%-55% for first-pass assumptions.Used for manufacturability and thermal-risk boundary when slot fill assumptions are optimistic.September 2023, accessed April 17, 2026
+R4NASA/TM-20230010737 electric machine winding guidanceRound-conductor slot fill is commonly around 35%-55% for first-pass assumptions; 40% is suggested as conservative initial estimate.Used for manufacturability and thermal-risk boundary when slot fill assumptions are optimistic.September 2023, accessed April 17, 2026

-R7EMRAX 228 datasheet v1.6Publishes both peak (S2) and continuous (S1) ratings explicitly in one datasheet.Used as practical evidence for keeping peak and continuous basis separate in checker input.Version 1.6 March 2025, accessed April 17, 2026
+R7EMRAX 228 datasheet v1.6Publishes peak (S2, 2 min) and continuous (S1) ratings side by side in one product sheet.Used as practical evidence for keeping peak and continuous basis separate in checker input.Version 1.6 March 2025, accessed April 17, 2026

 Comparison and alternatives